h0st/pygcss/README.md

 ## Installation

 * Install all additional packages for the platforms;
-* Install last version of Smart-M3 with M3 Python API; Use Virtuoso storage for high performance.
+* Install last version of Smart-M3 with M3 Python API; Use Virtuoso storage for high performance;
-* Install Geo2Tag GeoMongo platform
+* Install Geo2Tag GeoMongo platform;

 ## Launch